glee2429/CS515_W21_Algo/Lecture/Lec1_Jan5th.md

 #### Recursion

-Motivation: can we reuse a small solution to solve a bigger problem?
+##### Motivation: can we reuse a small solution to solve a bigger problem?
-Prompt: To solve problem x on input of size n
+##### Prompt: To solve problem x on input of size n
-(1) if n is 'small,' solve it directly.
+1. if n is 'small,' solve it directly.
-(2) Otherwise, reduce the problem to smaller size problems of the same type.
+2. Otherwise, reduce the problem to smaller size problems of the git same type.